pdelbarrio/atbcn2/README.md

 - [x] Implement PWA functionality
 - [x] Implement Add to Google Calendar
 - [ ] Improve PWA functionality as it is not very stable
+- [ ] Add a multistep form to improve UX when filling info of events
 - [ ] Add a dropdown with the locations that is also a link to the location on google maps